Latest update: 14 July 2023

 Environmental zones: in Barcelona, you need an environmental badge.
 Unfortunately, you can’t get it if your car is registered elsewhere than Spain.
 But!
 A Danish, German, French, or Austrian environmental sticker is also valid in Barcelona.

 Are you driving through Paris?
 Then you need a French vignette.
 If you avoid Paris, a German vignette is also fine.
 However, the French environmental sticker application process can take a while; the German one is faster.
 And, frankly, I found the French form too complicated.
 Therefore, we have chosen not to drive past Paris and arrange a German environmental sticker through the ANWB (Dutch).
 For sale here.
 Please check your options online well in advance!
-But for the Dutchies:
+Like:

 Toll roads: there are toll roads in both France and Spain.
-It depends a bit on your exact route, but we paid just under 85 euros in toll for a one-way trip with a regular passenger car.
+It depends a bit on your exact route, but we paid just under 85 euros in toll for a one-way trip from the Netherlands to Barcelona with a regular passenger car.

-Boat costs: how much does the boat to Mallorca or Ibiza cost?
+Ferry costs: how much does the boat to Mallorca or Ibiza cost?
 That’s hard to say.
 It depends on the day of departure, departure time, car, and services you buy… So check the Balearia and Trasmediterranea sites for the costs.
 In any case: the earlier you book, the cheaper it is.
+You can easily compare prices at Direct Ferries.

 Burglary risk: it’s super tempting to arrive in Barcelona a few hours early and do some shopping, sightseeing, or grab a drink – tapas, sangria anyone?
 But I’ve read quite a few warnings about car break-ins.
 And, of course, cars with a foreign number plate are extra interesting for burglars: there is a good chance that they are fully loaded with valuable items such as laptops and cameras.